AhmedSaeed74/Tiva-C_GPTM/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or create a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

-*Note: This documentation provides an overview of the features and usage of the GPT_Edge_Time, PwmTimerMode, and Periodic_Timer components.
-For detailed implementation instructions and code examples, refer to the relevant header files and example code provided in this repository.*